toeso/toeso.github.io/_pages/about.md

   overlay_image: /assets/images/pages/acerca-de.jpg
 ---

-<span class="dropcap">T</span>O’ ESO – short for “todo eso” and roughly translated from Spanish as “everything” or “all of that” – began as an independent project to share photos and experiences through social media and a blog.
-After taking some time off to enjoy common pleasures, we soon realized, that we missed a lot because of not making the time and that, by paying attention to the small things, we learned much more in a day of life than at the office.
+<span class="dropcap">T</span>O’ ESO – short for “todo eso” and roughly translated from Spanish as “all of that” – began as an independent project to share photos and stories through social media and a blog.
+After taking some time off to enjoy common pleasures, we soon realized that we were missing a lot because of not having time.
+We started paying attention to little, seemingly unimportant things and soon were learning a lot more in a day of life than at the office.

 Inspired and quite curious, we quit our conventional jobs and started out on an adventure that keeps us motivated and learning on a daily basis.

 # Support our project
 <p>